u0078867/react-three-kneerig/README.md

 - screen coordinate system, in Three.js, is normally:
   X pointing right, Y up, and Z out of the screen towards the user;

+You can find an example in the _examples_ folder.
+If you have Python installed, you can _cd_ to _ex1_ folder, open a console and type:

+python -m SimpleHTTPServer 8000

+Then, in your favourite non-IE browser, type http://localhost:8000/index.html

+If you want to rebuild the example yourself, you have the _gulpfile_ to use.